chik0di/IMDb-Data-Pipeline-and-Analysis/README.md

 - In S3, I had to create a folder in the bucket and other sub-folders where I uploaded respective entities from the IMDB Dataset - we're talking Gigabytes.
 - I marched on to the *AWS Glue* - I'm outright falling for the AWS technologies naming.
 - Apparently I needed a thing that will scan the data uploaded in the S3 Bucket and create tables in the Glue Catalog - it's called a *Crawler*.
 Phew.
+- While setting up the *Crawler* -
+    - Data Store: S3 → Point to your S3 path, (s3://bucket-name/imdb-data/).
+    - IAM Role: Create a new role (e.g., AWSGlueServiceRole-imdb) with S3, Glue, and Athena permissions.
+    - Run Frequency: On-Demand (manual run).
+    - Output Database: Create a new database (imdb_db).
+        - I was redirected to choose/create a new Database where the crawled data will be stored, it was quite straightforward.
+- Start the crawler → It will scan the data and create tables in the Glue Catalog.